Islamic Terrorism and Mohammed’s Anti-Fashion Manifesto

 The branding of his genocidal fascism as an “anti-fascism” paradise is from a linguistic point of view brilliant, and must be praised as one of the most powerful linguistic manipulations of all times.
 From the moment on Stalin appeared on the political stage as the goodhearted Messiah of “anti-fascism” all criticism of his tyranny could automatically, and linguistically correct, be rejected as “fascism”.
 Stalin’s linguistic manipulation is comparably only with the successful branding of Islam as a religion.
 Islam is a tyranny and every criticism of inhuman practices within (Big Brother) Mohammed’s “Islam” can triumphantly be rejected as an insult against the only true messenger of God.
 I’ll come back to this in a moment.

-Hitler and The Aesthetic Fascination of 20th Century Fascism
+Hitler and The Aesthetics of 20th Century Fascism

 Why did people became fascists in countries with a traditional Christian heritage?
 It might sound outrageous, but fascism and theistic religion in itself have much in common.
 The essayist Emil Cioran had pointed out that people “are converted to religion out of fear of suffocating within the narrow confines of this world.”
 Theistic religion is admittedly nothing narrow minded.
 It creates for those exasperated with existence some captivating illusions, such as an almighty God, and an eternal life after death.
 In fascism, the “narrow confines of this world” are overcome through bombastic visions of a wonderful life for the “right” race or class, eternal justice on earth, and a godlike cult of the leader.